Sob1234509876/Omni-com/README.md

 Redone the gui.

 alpha 1.1.0 :
-Know every lib is finished, it`s time to make some real game!
+Now every lib is finished, it`s time to make some real game!

+alpha 1.1.1 :
+The "lang" property of the configs is now useable, yay!
+Also made some GUI in the vanilla JFrame and add some random things.